IBM raises earnings outlook despite weak tech spending

 Unlike other companies, IBM said it had seen a strong June and Chief Financial Officer Mark Loughridge said he was "pretty confident going into the next quarter."

-Smaller companies such as Informatica said earlier this month conditions "dramatically" worsened in June with customers scrutinizing deals more closely and possibly signaling a broader pullback in tech spending.
+Smaller companies such as Informatica INFA.O said earlier this month conditions "dramatically" worsened in June with customers scrutinizing deals more closely and possibly signaling a broader pullback in tech spending [ID:nL3E8I62XC] [ID:nL2E8IB0GR].

-Despite Loughridge's confidence, IBM -- like rivals Hewlett-Packard Co and Oracle Corp -- continues to grapple with declining corporate budgets as the European crisis tightens spending and emerging market growth decelerates.
+Despite Loughridge's confidence, IBM -- like rivals Hewlett-Packard Co (HPQ.N) and Oracle Corp ORCL.O -- continues to grapple with declining corporate budgets as the European crisis tightens spending and emerging market growth decelerates.

 The company known as Big Blue has been compensating by shifting its focus from hardware to higher-margin services and software over the past decade but software revenue was flat in the quarter and services was down 2 percent.